adobe/antialiased-cnns/README.md

 print ds(dummy_tens).shape # 1xCx64x64 tensor
 ```

-Run `pip install antialiased-cnns` if you want to be able to import the module from anywhere.
-Or copy the `models_lpf` subdirectory into your project.
 More information about our provided models and how to use BlurPool is below.

 **Update (Sept 2020)** I have added kernel size 4 experiments.
 When downsampling an even sized feature map (e.g., a 128x128-->64x64), this is actually the correct size to use to keep the indices from drifting.
 You can also now `pip install antialiased-cnns`.